Type of contract: Contract Agent1

 The selection procedure will include the following:

 4.2.
 The selection committee will analyse application documents (curriculum vitae, motivation letter, and eligibility criteria grid) of applicants with reference to the eligibility and selection criteria and will establish a shortlist.
-Short listed candidates may be invited to sit written tests.
+Short listed candidates may be invited to sit written tests and interviews.